Three-time Patriot League Champions and Cindy Timchal to run clinic.

 Two-time Patriot League Champions and head coach Cindy Timchal to run clinics

-Liz Schaffner, a 1998 graduate of Loyola (Md.), begins her fifth season as the Navy's Director of Lacrosse Operations.
+Liz Schaffner, a 1998 graduate of Loyola (Md.), begins her sixth season as the Navy's Director of Lacrosse Operations.
 Schaffner came to the Academy after serving 10 seasons as an assistant at George Mason.

 Her responsibilities with the Midshipmen program include assisting with travel, facilities scheduling, camps and clinics, other administrative duties including budget and compliance issues.